Cloud-Dark/simple_applicant_tracker_react/backend/README.md

 ---

-## Selesai 🎉
+## Done 🎉
-Sekarang API siap digunakan!

----
+The API is now ready to use!